pmndrs/react-three-a11y/README.md

     <A11yAnnouncer />
 ```

 If your `A11y` component has the `role="button"`, you can use three more props:

 - `activationMsg`: When the user will click/activate the "button" the screen reader will read the passed message
-- `desactivationMsg`: When set, it turns your button in a togglable button.
+- `deactivationMsg`: When set, it turns your button in a togglable button.
 Which means it now has a on/off state.
 Screen readers will read the state of the button as well as the activation/disactivation messages passsed.
 - `pressedDescription`: When set, it turns your button in a togglable button.
 Which means it now has a on/off state.
 This description will replace the one passed via `description` when the toggle is active.

 ```jsx
   import { A11yAnnouncer, A11y } from "@react-three/a11y"

     <Canvas>
       {...}
         <A11y role="button" description="This button will send a thank you email to the team" activationMsg="Email is sending">